Fall 2021 Groups & Workshops

 Interpersonal Process “Understanding Self & Others” (USO)

-This 8-10 week group is appropriate for students with a wide range of concerns such as dissatisfied relationships, loneliness/social isolation, low self-esteem/confidence, or concerns with “not good enough” or judgment.
+This semester-long group is appropriate for students with a wide range of concerns such as dissatisfied relationships, loneliness/social isolation, low self-esteem/confidence, or concerns with “not good enough” or judgment.

-This 8-10 week group is a good fit for graduate students facing challenges related to academics and personal and professional relationships, self-esteem/confidence, identity development, and career issues.
+This semester-long group is a good fit for graduate students facing challenges related to academics and personal and professional relationships, self-esteem/confidence, identity development, and career issues.

-This 6-8 week group is appropriate for survivors of sexual assault, including recent as well as historic instances of assault or abuse.
+This semester-long group is appropriate for survivors of interpersonal violence including sexual assault, intimate partner violence, or childhood emotional/physical/sexual abuse.
 This group will focus on providing support to survivors, including establishing a “new normal” and enhancing compassion towards self.

-This group is for students who identify as trans*, intersex, or gender non-conforming.
+This semester-long group provides a safe and welcoming space for students who identify as trans*, non-binary, intersex, gender-nonconforming, gender fluid, and/or gender questioning.
+The group is discussion based with topics brought up by group members and opportunities to share experiences, give advice, and offer support.
 This group remains open and continues to accept new members throughout the semester.

 Skill Building Groups/Workshops